-Whether you’re a youth leader, teacher or parent, it’s important to help your teenagers think about and talk about politics in a way that honors God (1 Corinthians 10:31) and makes the Gospel look good (Titus 2:9,10.)
+Whether you’re a youth leader, teacher or parent, it’s important to help teenagers think and talk about politics respectfully.
+They can do this in a God honoring way (1 Corinthians 10:31) that makes the Gospel look attractive (Titus 2:10).

-There’s so much anger, hatred and just plain meanness online, that it’s easy to avoid the whole subject of politics with Generation Z. But it’s vitally important to show the next generation from the Scriptures, how to engage on issues, yes even political ones, in a loving, humble and compelling way.
+So much anger, hatred and meanness percolates online that it’s easy to avoid the subject of politics with Generation Z. But it’s vitally important to show the next generation how to biblically engage on issues (even political ones!) in a loving, humble and God honoring way.

-With this as a backdrop, here are the 4 Big “E’s” when it comes to helping your teens think and talk about politics in a way that pleases God:
+With this as a backdrop, here are 4 Big “E’s” to help teens think and talk about politics in a God honoring way:

-Encourage them to let God’s Word guide their moral and political views.
+1. Encourage kids to let God’s Word guide their moral and political views.

 “All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness, so that the servant of God may be thoroughly equipped for every good work.”
 1 Timothy 3:16,17

 “Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God’s will is—his good, pleasing and perfect will.”
 Romans 12:2

 Faith in Christ regenerates young hearts.
 But God’s Word renews young minds.

 We must help teen Christ-followers understand and embrace the authority of God’s Word.
 In a culture where guiding authority comes more from Instagram influencers than inspired Scripture, this may seem radical.
 But God is the Author of Life and the essence of truth.
 His Word should be our playbook not only for life and theology but for politics and morality.